nion-software/nionswift/docs/user_interface.rst

 * Add or remove layers with the plus and minus buttons to the right of the arrow buttons.

 * Associate layers with data items in the stack using the text box labeled :guilabel:`Data Index`.
-Type the number of the data item as it appears in the stack.
-The first data item will be called "Data #0," the second will be called "Data #1," and so on.
-Type 0 or 1 into the text box to associate the layer with Data #0 or Data #1 respectively.
+Type the data item number as it appears in the stack.

 * Choose which row of a data item to show.
-If a data item has multiple rows, use the "Row" text box to choose which one is shown.
-Like data items, the row numbering will start at 0 and count up.
+If a data item has multiple rows, use the "Row" text box to select the desired row.
+Row numbering starts at 0.

 * Change the fill color and stroke color using the color or text boxes under each layer's section.